 Link to Policy Statements

-21.1 Enforcement, Appeals and Termination
+21.1 Enforcement

+Policy:

-A Contractor’s enforcement policies must not conflict with federal or state requirements.
+A Grantee’s enforcement policies must not conflict with federal or state requirements.

-Each Contractor has discretion in developing its own enforcement policies to the extent that such policies do not conflict with federal and/or state provisions as provided below, in this chapter, or as otherwise required.
-In addition, Contractors may, but are not required to, use the Agency’s sanction policy codified at 40 TAC Chapter 802, Subchapter G, as a model.
+Each Grantee has discretion in developing its own enforcement policies to the extent that such policies do not conflict with federal and/or state provisions as provided below, in this chapter, or as otherwise required.
+In addition, Grantees may, but are not required to, use the Agency’s sanction policy codified at 40 TAC Chapter 802, Subchapter G, as a model.

-Remedies.
+Remedies

 Enforcement may be accomplished by taking one or more of the following remedies, or by imposing other sanctions, as appropriate in the circumstances:

-temporarily withhold cash payments pending correction of the deficiency by subcontractor or more severe enforcement action by the Contractor;
+temporarily withhold cash payments pending correction of the deficiency by the subgrantee (subrecipient) or more severe enforcement action by the Grantee;

-disallow (deny both use of funds and matching credit for) all or part of the cost of the activity or action not in compliance (see also Program Specific Considerations);
+disallow (deny both use of funds and matching credit for) all or part of the cost of the activity or action not in compliance;

-wholly or partly suspend or terminate the current award for the subcontractor’s program;
+wholly or partly suspend or terminate the subgrant;

+initiate suspension or debarment proceedings as authorized under 2 CFR Part 180 (for federal awards);

-withhold further awards for the program;
+withhold further awards for the project or program; or

-place the subcontractor on a corrective action plan; or

 take other remedies that may be legally available.

-Costs Incurred During Suspension or After Termination.
-Unless expressly authorized in the notice of suspension or , or subsequently, costs from incurred while an award is suspended or after it is terminated are unallowable.
-Other costs that are necessary and not reasonably avoidable are allowable if all of the following criteria are true:
+Costs Incurred During Suspension or After Termination

+Unless expressly authorized in the notice of suspension or termination, or subsequently, costs to the subgrantee resulting from financial obligations incurred by that entity during a suspension or after terminated of the subgrant are unallowable.
+However, costs during suspension or after termination are allowable if all the following criteria are true:
-the costs result from obligations that were properly incurred before the effective date of the suspension or termination;

-the costs were not incurred in anticipation of suspension or termination;
+The costs result from financial obligations that were properly incurred by the subgrantee before the effective date of the suspension or termination, or not in anticipation of it; and

-in the case of termination, the costs are noncancellable; and

-the costs would be allowable if the award was not suspended or it expired normally at the end of the funding period in which the termination takes effect.
+The costs would be allowable if the subgrant was not suspended or expired normally at the end of the period of performance in which the termination takes effect.

-See also, Section 8.3.62 of this manual regarding the allowability of termination costs.
+See also, Section 8.3.62 Termination Costs, in this manual, regarding the allowability of termination costs.

-Debarment and Suspension.
-Contractors and subcontractors may also be subject to "Debarment and Suspension" under Executive Order (E.O.)
-12549, which prohibits awards to any parties that have been debarred or suspended, or that are otherwise excluded from or ineligible to participate in federal assistance programs.

-Program Specific Considerations:

-Supplemental Nutrition Assistance Program (SNAP) Employment and Training (E&T).
-In accordance with 7 CFR §3015.123, which is applicable to SNAP E&T awards, the Contractor must provide reasonable notice to the subcontractor prior to suspending an award.
-The suspension notice must state the reasons for the suspension, correction action required, and the effective date.
-The Contractor may require that the suspension be effective immediately when it determines that doing so is necessary to protect its interest and the interest of the federal government.
-The suspension must remain in effect until corrective action has been taken, evidence has been provided that it will be taken, or until the award is terminated.

-Additionally, the provisions allow for third-party in-kind contributions applicable to the suspension period to be allowed for purposes of satisfying cost-sharing or matching requirements if approved by the awarding entity.

-Authority:

-OMB Circular A-110 §__.62(a) and (c)-(d)

-29 CFR §97.43(a) and (c)-(d)

-45 CFR §92.43(a) and (c)-(d)

-7 CFR §§3015.122-3015.123

-UGMS Part III §__.43(a) and (c)-(d)
+Reference:

+OMB Uniform Guidance: 2 CFR §§ 200.339 and 200.343

+TxGMS: “Remedies for Noncompliance” and “Effects of Suspension and Termination”

-Last Update: April 1, 2014
+Last Update: October 1, 2023